majeinfo/chaingun/README.md

   # Assertion are possible and use the same syntax as "setvar"
   - assert:
       expression: "name == \"bob\""

+      # if the assertion fails, the action returns an error
 ```

 The syntax for jsonpath is available at https://github.com/JumboInteractiveLimited/jsonpath.